edgedb/edgedb/docs/guides/tutorials/chatgpt_bot.rst

 calculating how many related sections fit inside the prompt context while staying under the model's token limit.

-Open the empty schema file that was generated when we initialized the EdgeDB project (located at ``dbschema/default.esdl`` from the project directory).
+Open the empty schema file that was generated when we initialized the Gel project (located at ``dbschema/default.esdl`` from the project directory).
 We'll walk through what we'll add to it, one step at a time.
 First, add this at the top of the file (above ``module default {``):